 a.
 If so, will the time each event occurred and the location of the UE at the time of the original event be available at the MME-ground.

 We believe this information can be made available from MME-onboard to MME-ground.
 This is clarified.

-Change-2:

-As discussed in DP S2-2501030 this CR proposes changes in clause O.3.2